Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 The RED Brick is equipped with a standard
 `USB-2.0 <http://en.wikipedia.org/wiki/USB>`__ (480Mb/s) type A jack.
 It can
 power other USB devices with up to 7.5W (5V/1.5A) and is short circuit protected.
-Typical USB devices such as WIFI or Ethernet dongles, webcams, printers, keyboards, mouses or USB touch screens are supported.
+Typical USB devices such as Wi-Fi or Ethernet dongles, webcams, printers, keyboards, mouses or USB touch screens are supported.
 The wiki has a growing `list of USB devices
 <http://www.tinkerunity.org/wiki/index.php/EN/RED_USB>`__ that users have
 successfully tested with a RED Brick.

-Some Ethernet or WIFI dongles can be directly configured with the Brick Viewer.
+Some Ethernet or Wi-Fi dongles can be directly configured with the Brick Viewer.
 `Supported dongles <https://www.tinkerforge.com/en/shop/accessories/red-brick.html>`__
 can be found in our shop.
 Other devices might have to be configured directly in the Linux system and can't be configured with the